wolfiediscord/material-awesome-lxqt/README.md

 ### 5) Read the documentation
 The documentation live within the source code.

-The project is split in functional directories and in each of them there is a readme where you can get additionnal informations about the them.
+The project is split in functional directories and in each of them there is a readme where you can get additional information about the them.

 * [Configuration](./configuration) is about all the **settings** available
 * [Layout](./layout) hold the **disposition** of all the widgets
 * [Module](./module) contain all the **features** available
-* [Theme](./theme) hold all the **aestetic** aspects
+* [Theme](./theme) hold all the **aesthetic** aspects
 * [Widget](./widget) contain all the **widgets** available